When was the last time you played like nobody was watching?

 Discover what you create when nobody's grading you.

-Remember making art before anyone told you it wasn't "good enough"?
+Remember making art before anyone told you it wasn't 'good enough'?
 Using embodied creative exercises, we'll explore what emerges when perfectionism leaves the room.
 Haven't created since middle school?
 Perfect.
-This space celebrates all expressions of your creative self.
+This space will help you find creative freedom and show you how to bring that freedom back to your desk, your meetings, and your whole life.

 Here's What We're Really Doing:

-Saying the quiet part out loud 📣 —in a space that can hold it AND celebrate it!
+• Saying how we REALLY feel 📣 - in a space that can hold it AND celebrate it!

 Who This Is For: